 The criteria for reporting serious incidents are as follows:

-All these criteria must be met in order to report a serious incident to the Board of Health Supervision and the Healthcare Investigation Board.
+All these criteria must be met in order to report a serious incident to the County Governor and/or the Healthcare Investigation Board.

-If the incident occurred before 1 July 2019 or you wish to report circumstances other than death or very serious injury, you must contact your nearest County Governor.
+If you wish to report circumstances other than death or very serious injury, you must contact the health care provider or the County Governor.

 Next of kin is the person who the patient or user has stated as being their next of kin.